bentlema/puppet-tutorial-pe/tutorial/04-Install-Puppet-Agent.md

 We need to sign the agent's cert on the master, so switch to your **puppet** window and issue the following commands on the puppet master as root:

-Note:  Going forward, I'm not going to call out whether you should be root or use sudo.
-By now you should realize that all puppet commands need to be run as root, so just take your pick...

 ```
 puppet cert list